viniltc/unige-thesistemplate/README.md

 --------------------------------------------------------------------------------
 ## Features

-*   Please use `cover_bind.doc` word document to edit cover bind of your final thesis book print.
+*   Please use `cover_bind.doc` word document to edit cover design of your final thesis book.

 *   Supports LaTeX, XeLaTeX and LuaLaTeX